m-vatan/System-Architecture-of-IoT/lab3_instructions.md

 ## Setup a Greengrass Group

 1. Login to AWS console.
 Under _Services_,  _Internet of Things_, open _IoT Core_.
-2. From the left menu, select _Greengrass_ and select _Create a group_.
+2. From the left menu, select _Greengrass Classic V1_ and select _Create a group_.
+In this course we will only use **AWS IoT Greengrass V1**.
 3. Click on _Grant permission_
 3. Select _Easy Group creation (recommended)_ to generate certificates for the gateway.